jiali1025/Computational-intelligence-for-soft-strain-sensor-sustainability/README.md

 + cycling_attenuation/
 Contains the model code for addressing sensor cycling attenuation issues and the models saved from the experimental results in the paper:
     + Model Folder:
-Durability_1DCNN.py, Durability_GRU.py, Durability_LSTM.py, Durability Transformer.py, Durability_D_Former.py.
+Durability_1DCNN.py, Durability_GRU.py, Durability_LSTM.py, Durability Transformer.py, Durability_D_Former.py.
 These five files are the training scripts for different models.
-In Durability_D_Former.py, causal convolutional operations and a Rotary embedding mechanism are employed (for details, please refer to the paper).
+In Durability_D_Former.py, causal convolutional operations and a Rotary embedding mechanism are employed (for details, please refer to the paper).
 The related functionalities are implemented in causal_convolution_layer.py and the code within the RoFormer folder.
     + SHAP Folder:
 Durability_1DCNN_shap.py, Durability_gru_shap.py, Durability_lstm_shap.py, Durability_Transformer_Shap.py, Durability_DFormer_shap.py.
 These are the SHAP analysis codes corresponding to the five models.